 Pilot Whale Chalets

-We offer our guests at Pilot Whale Chalets a home away from home!
 Located along the world famous Cabot Trail, you will find spectacular scenery and tranquil views in Chéticamp.
-The Chalet property is in a prime location, nestled beneath the mountains of the Cape Breton Highlands National Park, set along the coastline and within the village of Chéticamp.
-A great location to set out and explore the Cabot Trail and return at the end of the day to enjoy the evening ocean sunsets and village amenities!
+The Pilot Whale Chalets property is in a prime location, nestled beneath the mountains of the Cape Breton Highlands National Park, set along the coastline and within the village of Chéticamp.
+A great location to set out and explore the Cabot Trail and return at the end of the day to enjoy the evening ocean sunsets and our seaside village amenities!

 The Chéticamp Region of Nova Scotia has always been famous for its strong cultural Acadian pride and heritage.
 Many of our historical traditions continue in the daily life of our community.
 You can experience and taste our French Acadian culture through our music, theatre, cuisine, art, and much more.